Learning about Tracheostomy for Kids: Information from Trachie-O Potamus and Ginger Giraffe:

 This is Trachie-O-Potamus.
 You can call him Trachie-O if you would like.
 He wants to teach you about tracheostomy!

 A tracheostomy tube is a tube inserted into the neck to help with breathing.
 There are many different reasons that someone may need a tracheostomy tube!
 The lungs may not be working properly or perhaps air is not able to pass through the trachea (breathing tube).

 One a tracheostomy is placed, breathing occurs in and out of the tracheostomy tube instead of through the nose and mouth.

 Ginger Giraffe breathes through his mouth and nose similar to humans.
 Oxygen is inhaled and carbon dioxide is released.
 Oxygen travels from the mouth and nose, down the trachea and into the lungs.
 A giraffe’s lungs are 8 times larger than a human!
 When Ginger breathes out, carbon dioxide is released.

 How does Trachie-O breathe?

-Trachie-O breathes a little bit differently.
+Trachie-O breathes a little bit differently than Ginger giraffe as well as differently from someone without a tracheostomy tube.
 Instead of breathing in through the mouth or nose, Trachie-O breathes through a tube in his neck called a tracheostomy tube.
 When breathing in, air enters the tracheostomy tube and goes into the lungs.
 When breathing out, air is released back through the tracheostomy tube into the environment.

 When Trachie-O coughs, the mucous comes out the tracheostomy tube.
 Sometimes he may not be able to cough out the mucous.
 He might need to remove mucous and secretions with a suction catheter.